Microsoft Unified Support: Cost, Services, Discounts

 Organisations entering year 2 of Unified Support report an average price rise of 25%+ year-over-year.
 This is on top of the prior 50-250% price increases in year 1 (after transitioning from Premier Support).
 Pro Tip: Ask the MSFT account team for a 3-year comprehensive cost projection based on your roadmap.

 DSE hours are still negotiated and paid for individually.
 They are not unlimited under Unified Support.
 DSE hours and engineer-led proactive support credits (optional for additional fees) get a 30% up-charge added automatically for “TAM time”.
 These costs are often hidden in the small print of your Unified Support offer.
-Pro Tip: Make sure you are looking at the ACTUAL amount of the add-on services.
+Pro Tip: Ensure you are looking at the ACTUAL amount of the add-on services.

 License-only costs.
 Purchasing License-only software without Software Assurance (SA) comes with a steep Unified Support increase.
 Microsoft uses a 12-month look-back for all Cloud services and SA but a 60-month look-back for License-only software.
 In addition, License-only payment is charged at 10% of the entire spend vs 10% of SA, which can result in a 3x-4x additional cost.
 Pro Tip: Ask Microsoft for detailed calculations and negotiate what licenses are included in the Unified Support fee.